-- Showmanship: Rider leads the horse through a pattern from the ground - English Pleasure: The horse is judged on manners and quality of movement - English Equitation: The rider is judged on ability to ride properly with effective aids - Dressage: The basis of all riding: develops obedience, flexibility, and balance - Hunter Hack/ Jumping: Horse calmly and quietly jumps a line of two fences - Trail: Rider maneuvers an obstacle course with ground poles, bridges, gates, etc. - Saddleseat Pleasure: The horse is judged on manners and quality of movement - Saddleseat Equitation: The rider is judged on ability to ride properly with effective aids
+- Showmanship: Rider leads the horse through a pattern from the ground - English Pleasure: The horse is judged on manners and quality of movement - English Equitation: The rider is judged on ability to ride properly with effective aids - Hunter Hack/ Jumping: Horse calmly and quietly jumps a line of two fences - Trail: Rider maneuvers an obstacle course with ground poles, bridges, gates, etc. - Saddleseat Pleasure: The horse is judged on manners and quality of movement - Saddleseat Equitation: The rider is judged on ability to ride properly with effective aids

-• Clinics will begin on May 8 or 15 and be every Wednesday night at 6:30 p.m. at the Walworth County Fairgrounds in Elkhorn.
+• Clinics will begin on the first Wednesday in May and be every Wednesday night at 6:30 p.m. at the Walworth County Fairgrounds in Elkhorn.
 Arena will open at 6:00 p.m.

 - Must have English tack (saddle and bridle) to participate (including jumping) - Must attend at least three English clinics at fairgrounds to be eligible for qualifying.

 OR